istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

 | `request.auth.presenter` in property | `request.auth.presenter` in `when` |
 | `request.auth.claims` in property | `request.auth.claims` in `when` |

 Beyond all the differences, the `v1beta1` policy is enforced by the same engine in Envoy and supports the same authenticated identity (mutual TLS or JWT), condition and other primitives (e.g. IP, port and etc.) as the `v1alpha1` policy.

 ## Future of the `v1alpha1` policy

-The `v1alpha1` RBAC policy (`ClusterRbacConfig`, `ServiceRole`, and `ServiceRoleBinding`) is deprecated by the `v1beta1` authorization policy and will not be supported from Istio 1.6 onwards.
+The `v1alpha1` RBAC policy (`ClusterRbacConfig`, `ServiceRole`, and `ServiceRoleBinding`) is deprecated by the `v1beta1` authorization policy.

-Istio 1.4 and 1.5 will continue to support the `v1alpha1` RBAC policy to give you enough time to move away from the alpha policies.
+Istio 1.4 continues to support the `v1alpha1` RBAC policy to give you enough time to move away from the alpha policies.

 ## Migration from the `v1alpha1` policy

 Istio only supports one of the two versions for a given workload:

 * If there is only `v1beta1` policy for a workload, the `v1beta1` policy will be used.
 * If there is only `v1alpha1` policy for a workload, the `v1alpha1` policy will be used.
 * If there are both `v1beta1` and `v1alpha1` policies for a workload, only the `v1beta1` policy will be used and the the `v1alpha1` policy will be ignored.

 ### General Guideline

 {{< warning >}}
-When migrating to use `v1beta1` policy for a given workload, make sure the new `v1beta1` policy covers all the existing `v1alpha1` policies applied for the workload because the `v1alpha1` policies applied for the workload will be ignored after you applied the `v1beta1` policies.
+When migrating to use `v1beta1` policy for a given workload, make sure the new `v1beta1` policy covers all the existing `v1alpha1` policies applied for the workload, because the `v1alpha1` policies applied for the workload will be ignored after you applied the `v1beta1` policies.
 {{< /warning >}}

 The typical flow of migrating to `v1beta1` policy is to start by checking the